Computer-Programming-B/KochSnowflake/README.md

 You can generate your own version of the Koch Snow Flake by changing the turning angles in the `koch` function to something other than `[60, -120, 60, 0]`.
 See the examples below and check out http://en.wikipedia.org/wiki/Koch_snowflake for examples and implement your favorite.
 ![](KochCurve.PNG)
-Your snowflake doesn't have to look like any other, have fun and be creative!
+Your snowflake doesn't have to look like any other, it doesn't even have to be a snowflake.
+Have fun and be creative!

 Samples of Student work
 -----------------------